aramirezj/ngx-generic-tables/README.md

 # NgxGenericTables

-The purpose of this library is to offer a wide selection of generic tools for forms powered by material through standalone components and directives
+The purpose of this library is to offer a wide selection of generic tools for displaying and handling data through tables powered by material with standalone components and directives

 ## Note